Disclosures

 Two cross-cutting points apply everywhere:

-- We point you to your state bar's lawyer-referral service.
+• We point you to your state bar's lawyer-referral pathway.
 Each state's bar association (or, in some states, a regional bar or a court-administered directory) maintains a public lawyer-referral pathway.
-The per-state subsections in §4 identify that pathway for your state.
+The per-state subsections in Section 4 identify that pathway for your state.
 Those services are not operated by Expeal; we are not responsible for the referrals they make or the outcomes of any representation they arrange.

 4. Per-state disclosures

-Each state's subsection below carries (1) the primary statute(s) governing expungement, sealing, or record-relief in that state, (2) the UPL posture for how Expeal operates in that state, (3) the bar-referral pathway for finding a state-licensed attorney, calibrated to whether the state bar operates an intake-based referral service, a searchable directory, a network of local bars, or a third-party provider, and (4) any state-specific carve-out (DC, PA, NY).
+Each state's subsection below carries (1) the primary statute(s) governing expungement, sealing, or record-relief in that state, where our registry records them, (2) the UPL posture for how Expeal operates in that state, (3) the bar-referral pathway for finding a state-licensed attorney, calibrated to whether the state bar operates an intake-based referral service, a searchable directory, a network of local bars, or a third-party provider, and (4) any state-specific note.
+The same bar-referral rows, with phone numbers and verification dates, render on our bar-referral directory.

 Alabama